-Join George Maestri for an in-depth discussion in this video Animating consonant phonemes: M, F, and L, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating consonant phonemes: M, F, and L, part of Learning Character Animation.

 …Now let's take a look at trailing consonants.…Those are consonants that happen after the vowel.…So in this case, we're going to look at m, f, and l.…So let's take a look at m.…>> M. M.…>> So, m is pretty simple.…Basically, we're going to start with an eh sound.…And then, it will transition into more of an m.…Right around 13 or so is where the m is starting to be pretty strong.…So for this one, I'm going to start a few frames before…and you can see that it really gets pretty loud around frame five.…